 When the temperature in one or more of the thermostats rises to the critical level, they close and the supply voltage is in the upper terminal of the resistor R1.
 Since the resistors R1 and R2 are in series, a voltage divider is created.

-The SCR gate voltage, which was previously at 0 volts, now rises to a voltage that is half the supply voltage, voltage that is enough to trigger the SCR, makes it conduct and activates the alarm, warning of the problem.
+The SCR gate voltage, which was previously at 0 volts, now rises to a voltage that is half the supply voltage, a voltage that is enough to trigger the SCR, makes it conduct and activates the alarm, warning of the problem.

 The SCR is a device that once fired keeps conducting indefinitely.
 That means that even if the temperature that caused the alarm returned to normal levels, the alarm will continue to sound.

-To solve this problem the normally closed (NC) switch S2 is included.
+To solve this problem, the normally closed (NC) switch S2 is included.
 S2 is placed between the siren and V + (see diagram).
-When S2 is momentarily pressed, current stops flowing to the SCR and the siren, the SCR stops conducting and the alarm stops sounding.
+When S2 is momentarily pressed, current stops flowing to the SCR and the siren, the SCR stops conducting, and the alarm stops sounding.